Adversarial Agent Collaboration for Correctness Improvements of C to Safe Rust Translation: Related Work

 Existing works on C-to-Rust translation can primarily be categorized as rule-based or LLM-based techniques.
 Rule-based techniques such as c2rust~\citep{c2rust} and corrode~\citep{corrode} opt for mechanical, line by line, rewriting of the C code, often resorting to raw pointers and unsafe Rust.
-Later efforts explored ways to infer Rust types from C code, either by compiler feedback~\citep{emre2023aliasing,hong2025type}, SMT solving~\citep{zhang2023ownership}, data-flow graphs~\citep{xu2025typemigration}, or syntactic rewriting~\citep{ling2022rust}, and specialized analyses targeted idioms like tagged unions~\citep{taggedunion}, output parameters~\citep{outputparam}, and file APIs~\citep{fileapi}.
+Later efforts explored ways to infer Rust types from C code, either by compiler feedback~\citep{emre2023aliasing,tymcrat}, SMT solving~\citep{zhang2023ownership}, data-flow graphs~\citep{xu2025typemigration}, or syntactic rewriting~\citep{ling2022rust}, and specialized analyses targeted idioms like tagged unions~\citep{taggedunion}, output parameters~\citep{outputparam}, and file APIs~\citep{fileapi}.
 Beyond general C, Low* compilation to Rust~\citep{fromherz2024compile} demonstrates scalable translation in restricted settings, though such techniques remain infeasible for general-purpose C due to expressiveness and unmodeled APIs.

 LLM-based approaches use an LLM to propose a translation~\citep{lachaux2020unsupervised}.
 Recent work augments models with different kinds of tools.
 These include test generation tools~\citep{eniser2024towards,yang2024vert}, dynamic pointer analyses~\citep{syzygy}, or multi-modal prompting~\citep{nitin2024spectra}.
-Function-level decomposition has been explored to improve scalability~\citep{shiraishi2024context,cai2025rustmap,ou2025enhancing}, while agentic workflows combine LLMs with static analysis~\citep{zhou2025llm,farrukh2025safetrans}.
+Function-level decomposition has been explored to improve scalability~\citep{smartc2rust,cai2025rustmap,ou2025enhancing}, while agentic workflows combine LLMs with static analysis~\citep{zhou2025llm,farrukh2025safetrans}.
 Neural methods yield more idiomatic code, yet often fall short of preserving exact input/output behavior.
-Moreover, current work fails to generalize on larger C programs.
+Moreover, behavior often diverges from the C source on inputs outside the test suite used during translation.
 Studies echo these concerns: decomposition introduces inconsistencies~\citep{ruishi2024ndss}, and LLMs remain prone to subtle errors~\citep{pan2024lost}.